sunil-aws-86/amazon-bedrock-agentcore-samples/02-use-cases/SRE-agent/README.md

 If you encounter "gateway connection failed" or "MCP tools unavailable" errors:
 1. Check if the access token has expired (24-hour limit)
-2. Run `./scripts/configure_gateway.sh` to refresh authentication
+2. Run `./scripts/configure_gateway.sh` to refresh authentication (from within the virtual environment)
 3. Verify backend servers are running with `ps aux | grep python`
 4. Check SSL certificate validity if using HTTPS